Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 --from-literal=password="" -o yaml
 ```

-### Preparing Istio
+### Prepare Istio

-In order for Istio to connect to the Traceability Agent, an `IstioOperator` is required that tells Istio where the Envoy Access Log Service is running.
+An `IstioOperator` is required for Istio to connect to the Traceability Agent.
+It tells Istio where the Envoy Access Log Service is running.
 If you already have Istio deployed in your environment, then merge the following configuration into your `IstioOperator` resource and apply the change.
 If Istio is not yet deployed, then copy this configuration into a file and then apply the change.

 ```yaml
 ---